pulumi/examples/azure-py-virtual-data-center/README.md

     $ pulumi up
     ```

-1. Once you have both Production and Disaster Recovery stacks (ideally in paired regions), you can connect their hubs using Global (if in different regions) VNet Peering:
+1. Once you have both Production and Disaster Recovery stacks (ideally in paired regions), you can connect their hubs using Global (between regions) VNet Peering:

     ```bash
     $ pulumi stack select prod